Gretna Baptist Church Constitution

 Section 1.
 Calling Business Meetings

-- Quarterly business meetings shall be held during the months of April, July, and October, or on a day set by the pastor and deacons and shall be announced at least two weeks in advance.
+- Quarterly business meetings shall be held during the months of January, April, and July, or on a day set by the pastor and deacons, and shall be announced at least two weeks in advance.

 - Special business meetings may be called at any time by the pastor or deacons (with the pastor’s knowledge) or upon written request to the pastor and deacons by ten unrelated voting members.